 11. Personal refrigerators must be plugged directly into the wall and have 2-3 inches of space around them on all sides (not in closets).

-12. Toasters, toaster ovens, bread makers, microwaves, coffee pots, electrical blankets, unapproved window air conditioner, irons, plug-in air freshener and other open element appliances, cannot be used in resident rooms.
+12. Toasters, toaster ovens, bread makers, microwaves, coffee pots, electrical blankets, unapproved window air conditioner, irons, plug-in air freshener and other open element appliances, cannot be used in offices and resident rooms.
 The risk of fire is too high and the building wiring cannot support them.
 Residents can store these items (except microwaves) in their rooms to be used in the common area kitchens.

 13. Smoke detectors must not be covered or obstructed in any way.
 Tampering with them is a conduct violation and punishable by fines from CPFR.